Advances in Clinical and Experimental Medicine

 • institutional e-mail;

-• link to the institutional personal page of the reviewer (if possible).
+• link to the reviewer's institutional personal page (if possible).

 This would facilitate proper identification and traceability to their professional profile and respective institutions.